← Back to Blog

 Rejection Rate Expectations

-Expect higher initial rejection rates when starting stainless steel production:
+Common experience indicates higher initial rejection rates when starting stainless steel production:

-• Carbon steel: 1-3% typical rejection rate
+• Carbon steel: commonly 1–3% typical rejection rate

-• Target after optimization: 2-4%
+• Target after optimization: commonly 2–4%

+These are practical reference ranges — actual rates depend on your equipment, die selection, and process maturity.
 The key is tracking rejection reasons and systematically addressing them through die selection, machine setup, and lubricant optimization.

 The Market Opportunity